Cookie Policy

 A cookie is a small text file your browser stores when you visit a site.
 Some cookies remember things like whether you are logged in.
 Others assign your browser a stable identifier so analytics tools can connect what you do across pages and visits.
 Modern tracking also uses related browser storage like localStorage and sessionStorage, which work the same way for the purpose of this policy.

-The following tools run as soon as the page loads.
-They tell us how many visitors arrived, where they came from, what pages they read, and which ones convert.
+These tools tell us how many visitors arrived, where they came from, what pages they read, and which ones convert.
 They do not record screen video and do not capture form contents.

 |---|---|---|